-Slight modifications to CWK curricula may be made to better serve the current needs of schools.
+Slight modifications to CWK curricula may be made to better serve the current needs of schools and adapted for use in Early Childhood Centers and Middle Schools.
 In addition, food service training/technical assistance guidelines and "how-to" instructions will be formalized for dissemination.
 These modifications and any new materials, though not funded through SNAP-Ed, will be used for SNAP-Ed programming with approval by the NMHSD SNAP-Ed Coordinator.